AnnMarieW/dash-multi-page-app-demos/README.md

 ## 9. [multi_page_query_strings/](https://github.com/AnnMarieW/dash-multi-page-app-demos/tree/main/multi_page_query_strings)

 This app demonstrates passing variables to a page using query strings.
-For more information see the Dash Documentation:  https://dash.plotly.com/urls#query-strings
+For more information see the Dash Documentation:  https://dash.plotly.com/urls#query-strings.
+You will also see how to use a `dcc.Link` within a `dcc.Markdown`

 ![query_strings](https://user-images.githubusercontent.com/72614349/175389777-dbf10ccf-d4cb-4f86-9e09-12a7ad048fd5.gif)